ReyAllen/synthetic_ecology_ccd/README.md

 A central composite design was used to build the model, augmenting a full factorial (2^3) with replicates at centerpoints.

 Original model built and tested using JMP, a proprietary software.
+Switched to R in order to increase transparency and reproducibility for publication.